What are Data Collection Forms and How can They Help You generate data, information and valuable research?

 Perhaps a better goal would be to find out: “What aspects of my product do my customers enjoy and what aspects do they not”.

 Creating an online form with a database around this objective is likely to give you better and more precise data that you can use in decision making.

-LeadGen form embedded in hero section of landing page
+Data capture form created with multi step lead formbuilder LeadGen App, embedded in hero section of landing page

 Users are directed to landing pages after following a link from an advert, email, or web search.

 This is, generally, a standalone page with a self-contained message which calls the consumer to action - for example, buying a product or signing up for a newsletter.

 When a customer performs the call to action (CTA), this is called is "conversion".